-VII.4 The housing market in an old city quarter (partial equilibrium analysis) Consider the housing market in an old city quarter with unique amenity value (for convenience we will speak of "houses" although perhaps "apartments" would fit real world situations better).
+VII.4 The housing market in an old city quarter (partial equilibrium analysis, discrete time) Consider the housing market in an old city quarter with unique amenity value (for convenience we will speak of "houses" although perhaps "apartments" would fit real world situations better).
 Let H be the aggregate stock of houses (apartments), measured in terms of some basic unit (a house of "normal size", somehow adjusted for quality) existing at a given point in time.
 No new construction is allowed, but repair and maintenance is required by law and so H is constant through time.
 Notation:

-p_t = the real price of a house (stock) at the beginning of period t, m = real maintenance costs of a house (assumed constant over time),
+- p_t = the real price of a house (stock) at the start of period t, - m = real maintenance costs of a house (assumed constant over time),

-\ddot{R}t = the real rental rate, i.e., the price of housing services (flow), in period t,
+R_t = the real rental rate, i.e., the price of housing services (flow),

-$R_t = \tilde{R}t - m = \text{ the } net \text{ rental rate} = \text{net revenue to the owner per unit}$ of housing services in period t
+$R_t = \tilde{R}t - m =$ the net rental rate = net revenue to the owner per unit of housing services.